nhymxu/nx-setup-script/ubuntu-homeserver.md

-# Setup Homeserver with Ubuntu 20.04 on Acer laptop
+# Setup Homeserver with Ubuntu 20.04 on laptop

 ## Precondition